avan06/OptionTabView-C-/README.md

 `InsertSpaceOnCamelCaseLabelName`: Get or set whether to automatically add spaces between CamelCases of LabelName.
 Default is true.
 `InsertSpaceOnCamelCaseNumber`: Get or set whether to automatically add spaces between CamelCases and number.
 Default is false.
 Example: Abc123DefGhi => Abc 123 Def Ghi.
 `ShowExportImportTreePage`: Gets or sets whether to display the export-import tree page.
 Default is true.
+`DisplayChangesListWhenSaving`: Gets or sets whether to display the list of change options when saving.
+Default is true.

 - Layout
 `OptionLeftCollapsed`: Gets or sets a value determining whether OptionLeft is collapsed or expanded.